Kid thanks police officers for giving her mother a ticket

-FULSHEAR, Texas (KTRK) --Who's side are you on?
+FULSHEAR, Texas (KTRK) --Whose side are you on?
 That's the main question a mother is asking her child after she sent a letter to the Fulshear Police Department thanking them for giving her mother a ticket.

 The police department posted the letter on Facebook, and it reads, in part, "Thank you for pulling my mom over because she deserved it.
 She took my phone away and I did not like it.
 She always brags about how good of a driver she is and it annoys me."

-Eyewitness News isn't sure who the child is or how her mother responded, but we do know that the child attends Higgins Elementary School in Fulshear.
+Eyewitness News isn't sure who the child is or how her mother responded, but we do know that the child attends Huggins Elementary School in Fulshear.